obsidiansystems/ledger-app-tezos/README.md

 Again, each of these will run indefinitely, and each should be in its own terminal `tmux`, or `screen` window.

 *Note*: The binaries shown above all correspond to current Tezos mainnet protocol.
-When the Tezos protocol upgrades, the binaries shown below will update to, for instance, `tezos-baker-004-********`.
+When the Tezos protocol upgrades, the binaries shown above will update to, for instance, `tezos-baker-004-********`.

-### Authorize public key
+### Setup ledger device to bake and endorse

 You need to run a specific command to authorize a key for baking.
 Once a key is authorized for baking, the user will not have to approve this command again.
 If a key is not authorized for baking, signing endorsements and block headers with that key will be rejected.
-This authorization data is persisted across runs of the application.
+This authorization data is persisted across runs of the application, but not across app installations.
 Only one key can be authorized for baking per Ledger hardware wallet at a time.

-In order to authorize a public key for baking, you can do either of the
+In order to authorize a public key for baking, use the APDU for setting up the ledger device to bake:
-following:

-  * Use the APDU for authorizing a public key.

-    The command for this is as follows:

     ```
-    $ tezos-client authorize ledger to bake for <SIGNATURE>
+    $ tezos-client setup ledger to bake for <ALIAS>
     ```

     This only authorizes the key for baking on the Ledger Nano S, but does